de-grote/aoc2022/readme.md

 ### how to run:

+Run ``main.py`` and input the day and part you want to solve,

-I may make a main script to run a script using ``input()``, but for now every file can be run as a script.
+Or you can run the relevant file as a script.

 To replace my input by yours simply replace the ``input.txt`` file in the day you want to run.